2 Samuel 19

 David offers Barzillai the highest honor - to come to court, to eat at the king's table, to live in Jerusalem.
 This is David's way of saying: you showed me kindness when I had nothing.
 Now you shall have everything.
 Come and live in the palace.

-38And the king said unto Barzillai, Chimham shall go over with me, and I will do to him that which shall seem good unto thee: and whatsoever thou shalt require of me, that will I do for thee.
+38And the king answered, Chimham shall go over with me, and I will do to him that which shall seem good unto thee: and whatsoever thou shalt require of me, that will I do for thee.
 39And all the people went over Jordan.
-And the king kissed Barzillai, and blessed him; and he returned unto his own place.
+And when the king was come over, the king kissed Barzillai, and blessed him; and he returned unto his own place.

 David accepts Barzillai's wisdom.
 He takes Chimham as his servant.
 And he does something profound: he kissed Barzillai and blessed him.
-Not because Barzillai came to court, but because Barzillai understood what Barzillai needed, and asked for it, and sent his son in his place.
+Because Barzillai understood what he needed, and asked for it, and sent his son in his place.
 The king honors the old man's clarity about his own season.

 2 Samuel 19:40-43Tribal Jealousy - The First Signs of Division